 Tell me one thing.

-How many names you still remember who participate and even won your favourite music competition show, American Idol?
+How many names do you still remember who participate and even won your favorite music competition show, American Idol?

 Maybe 2 or 3, Maybe none.